Why Buying a Home Still Pays Off in the Long Run

 If buying still feels out of reach, you’re not alone.
 The past few years have been challenging for buyers.
 But things are shifting:

-Monthly payments are slightly easier than this time last year (Zillow)
+• Monthly payments are slightly easier than this time last year (according to Zillow).

 Buying isn’t suddenly “easy,” but it is becoming more achievable than it was even a few months ago.